Don Kirshner

 Donald Kirshner (April 17, 1934 – January 17, 2011) was an American music publisher, music consultant, rock music producer, talent manager, and songwriter.
-Dubbed "the Man with the Golden Ear" by Time magazine, he was best known for managing songwriting talent as well as successful pop groups, such as the Monkees, Kansas, and the Archies.
+Dubbed "the Man with the Golden Ear" by Time, he was best known for managing songwriting talent as well as successful pop groups including the Monkees, Kansas, and the Archies.

 Early life

-Don Kirshner was born to a Jewish family in the Bronx, New York, United States, the son of Gilbert Kirshner, a tailor, and Belle Jaffe.
-He graduated from George Washington High School in Manhattan, and went on to study at Upsala College in East Orange, New Jersey.
+Don Kirshner was born to a Jewish family in the Bronx, New York, the son of Gilbert Kirshner, a tailor, and Belle Jaffe.
+He graduated from George Washington High School in Washington Heights, Manhattan and studied at Upsala College in East Orange, New Jersey.
 After graduation he went to work for Vanderbilt Music, a small music publishing company owned by former Tin Pan Alley lyricist Al Lewis.
-Kirshner brought Lewis together with Sylvester Bradford, an African-American songwriter.
+Kirshner introduced Lewis to Sylvester Bradford, an African American songwriter.
 Lewis and Bradford wrote "Tears on My Pillow", which was a big hit for Little Anthony and the Imperials in 1958.